eclipse-iceoryx/iceoryx2/integrations/ros2/README.md

 * The cargo-aware colcon build tools, for the
   [colcon examples](colcon/examples/README.md)

-The linked READMEs describe how to set them up.
+The associated READMEs describe how to set them up.

 Inside a container, such as the development distrobox, all prerequisites can be set up with a single `just` recipe for convenience: